eugenekuchaev/ppparty/README.md

 Access the app at [https://localhost:4200](https://localhost:4200).

 ## Notes
 The Angular app is poorly written and only serves as a demonstration of the API functionality in a convenient manner.
 Please feel free to contribute new pull requests and raise issues.
 You are also welcome to use this repository or any of its components as needed.
+Optimized only for 1920x1080 screen resolution.